davecampbell/davecampbell.github.io/docs/index.md

 Personal website for Dave Campbell, from Louisville, KY.

 Feel free to reach out.
 (use the social icons in the lower-right of the screen. 😉 )

+I am the founder of a technical consulting company, [Best Technical](https://besttechnical.com) which will soon be replaced with [this design](https://tekbest.com).

+I also operate a Gen-AI operation called [NewThink.ai](https://newthink.ai).